nshigenaga/virtualriflesupport/README.md

 **User Data Deletion**

-We respect and value the privacy of our users.
-Should you wish to request the deletion of any user data that has been collected or stored during your use of our Service, please contact us directly at cj_cguser2222@outlook.jp.
-Upon receiving your request, we will take appropriate actions to remove your data from our servers within 14 business days.
+I respect and value the privacy of the users.
+Should you wish to request the deletion of any user data that has been collected or stored during your use of my Service, please contact me directly at cj_cguser2222@outlook.jp.
+Upon receiving your request, I will take appropriate actions to remove your data from my servers within 14 business days.

 **Links to Other Sites**